-Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State has documented adequate validity evidence that the scoring and reporting structures of its assessments are consistent with the sub-domain structures of the State's ELP standards on which the intended interpretations and uses of results are based.
-The State did not offer evidence that supports this critical element.
-See WIDA Review.
-Section 3.3 Summary Statement No additional evidence is required or The following additional evidence is no See WIDA Review. eeded/provide brief rationale:
+Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State has documented adequate validity evidence that the scoring and See Critical Element 2.1 resubmission evidence.
+The state indicates that the WIDA consortium submission contains evidence for this critical element. reporting structures of its assessments are consistent with the sub-domain structures See also WIDA Consortium November 2019 and December 2020 resubmissions for this critical element. of the State's ELP standards on which December 2020 resubmissions for this critical element. the intended interpretations and uses of results are based.
+The WIDA technical reports for ACCESS paper-format, ACCESS online-format, and the Alternate ACCESS have been posted on the NJDOE's website.
+The WIDA Consortium also provided a response for this critical element as part of their November 2019 and December 2020 resubmissions.
+Section 3.3 Summary Statement · No additional evidence is required or The following additional evidence is ne [list additional evidence needed w/ brief rationale]